London Air Travel » British Airways » BA100 »

 On 1 August 1990, flight BA149 was scheduled to depart London Heathrow at 16:15 GMT for Kuala Lumpur, via Kuwait and Chennai.

 The departure was delayed by approximately two hours due to a fault with the aircraft’s auxiliary power unit.
 The Captain of the first leg of the flight was Richard Brungate and the Cabin Service Director was Clive Earthy.

-BA claims it was advised at 16:20 GMT by the British embassy in Kuwait that the situation was calm and there’s no reason for the flight not to proceed.
+BA claims it was advised at 16:20 GMT by the British embassy in Kuwait that the situation was calm and there was no reason for the flight not to proceed.